 Bytom, a city of rich history and cultural diversity, is one of the oldest and most important industrial centers of the Silesian Agglomeration.
 Its heritage, closely linked to the development of heavy industry and mining, has left a lasting imprint on the landscape and architecture of the region.
-However, Bytom is not only about its industrial past, but also a wealth of tourist attractions that combine both historical and natural elements.
+However, Bytom is not only an industrial past, but also a wealth of tourist attractions that combine both historical and natural elements.

 The first tracks of this railroad began to be laid in 1851, and by 1853 the network was already more than 30 km long.
 The Upper Silesian Narrow Gauge Railway initially served industry, playing a significant role in the development of regional mining and industry.
 Their uniqueness lies in the continuity of operation since their inception, which includes the period of two world wars, the Silesian uprisings and other significant historical events.